William S. King: Other pursuits

 In Minnesota, Colonel King also became involved in railroads and related pursuits.
 There are indications he was among the first people to lay streetcar rails in Minneapolis, perhaps as early as 1867.
 Around 1870, he helped execute a contract to build the first section of the Northern Pacific Railway.
-In 1877, he built a large pavilion at Lake Calhoun in the city.
+In 1877, he built a large pavilion at Bde Maka Ska in the city.
 A tourism boom was occurring at the time.
 He later sold it to Louis F. Menage, who converted it to a hotel.
 However, the hotel was eventually destroyed by a fire.

 In 1869, King with three others, including George A. Brackett and Dorilus Morrison, purchased a 40 acre farm in Minneapolis after the city council refused to purchase it to make a park.
-During the 1870s, he helped organized the Lakewood Cemetery Association and built a 1400 acre estate.
+During the 1870s, he helped organize the Lakewood Cemetery Association and built a 1400 acre estate.
 The estate was named Lyndale Farm, named after his father, and reached south from 34th Street to Lake Harriet, allowing ample room to gather choice breeds of cattle for breeding purposes.
 His herd, including Shorthorn, Ayrshire, and Jersey, evolved into the best in the nation—to some, the world's finest.
 King's land, originally located in Richfield, was annexed to Minneapolis in 1867 by the state legislature.
 A portion of the Lyndale Farm was given to Philo Remington and King later filed suit against Remington after Remington sold his deed to the land.

 In 1883, King resurrected Minneapolis's Board of Trade and they established the Minneapolis Board of Park Commissioners.
 He served as a member of the board in Minneapolis from April 25, 1885, to April 1887.